 - A global scope with interpreters in locations all over the world

-We cover locations in Spanish-speaking countries and across the globe.
+Our Spanish interpreters cover locations across the globe.
 For some of the most popular cities we cover, please see below.
-If the location you require is not listed, chances are we will still cover it - please contact us directly.
+For other countries and cities our Spanish interpreters cover, please click here to see our list of locations for Spanish interpreters worldwide.
+If the location you require is not listed here, chances are we will still cover it - please contact us directly.

 Spanish uses the Latin alphabet with the addition of "ñ", and luckily, once a learner understands the way in which letters sound in Spanish, all words can be pronounced according to spelling.
 The language has recently overtaken French as the most common second language, after English, taught in schools.

-Although many think the two are mutually intelligible, Spanish and Italian have a lexical similarity of around 82%.
+Although many think the two are mutually intelligible, Spanish and Spanish have a lexical similarity of around 82%.